Grown Up Bologna Sandwich

 IMGP3124

-Now, here’s what you don’t do – look at the damn ingredients on the back of the bologna package.
+Now, here’s what you don’t do – look at the ingredients on the back of the bologna package.

 I mean, seriously, if you think about it, at 10 years old did we look at the back of a lunch meat package to check out the ingredients/preservatives/etc.?